sam-berg/IncidentCollectionViewerDemo/README.md

 ArcGIS Runtime SDK for .NET 10.2.3 can use the new runtime geodatabase for offline editing but it needs as its parent a feature service.
 This sample uses a service-less methodology by starting with a map package exported from ArcGIS for the editable "LocalFeatureService" (Incidents).

+Update:
+This approach does not use the Runtime LOCALSERVER option to wrap a map package from ArcMap and just uses the map to draw temporary graphics.
+I cleaned up the UI also.
+But at the same time I added another little piece for fun using what the File Geodatabase API (unrelated to the Runtime) to persist and load the features in the app.
+You could do the same thing using custom XML or CSV for sure but this is kind of nice because you can access the file geodatabase independently of the app.

 ![](https://raw.githubusercontent.com/sam-berg/IncidentCollectionViewerDemo/master/Images/newscreen.png)

 ![](https://raw.githubusercontent.com/sam-berg/IncidentCollectionViewerDemo/master/Images/clip_image002.jpg)